Yejashi/obsidianNotes/Research/LLVM/Passes/Writing a Custom LLVM Pass.md

 ### Define the pass
 To write a pass, you need to subclass the appropriate pass class depending on whether you want to perform an analysis or a transformation.

 For example, if you want to create a function pass, you’ll subclass `FunctionPass`.
-Consider the following example:

 ### Register the Pass
 To ensure your pass is available during the LLVM pass pipeline, you need to register it using `RegisterPass`.
 The registration mechanism allows LLVM to find and run your pass.